BlueASIS/Rec-Room-Avatar-Tools-Plus/README.md

 ## Quick Weights:
 Some handy features for fast tracking item creation!
 - Clear Weights will clear all weights
+- Transfer Weights, lets you transfer weights quickly from one object to another
 - Toggle Tweakable will toggle between the .tweak and normal variant of any available bones

 Hat Back & Nose buttons will weight an item fully to those bones, great for quickly making hats, swords and clown noses respectfully.